 Coldest Town in Every State

-The United States can experience extreme temperatures, both hot and cold.
-Many Americans can attest to the sweltering heat this past summer – the fourth hottest on record in the country.
-And while the National Oceanic and Atmospheric Administration is predicting a relatively mild winter this year, certain areas of the country will undoubtedly endure lower temperatures than others.
+Spanning many climate zones, the United States can experience both extreme hot and cold temperatures.
+And while the National Oceanic and Atmospheric Administration is predicting a relatively warmer — though wetter — winter overall this year, certain areas of the country will undoubtedly have lower temperatures than others.

-24/7 Wall St. has determined the coldest town in each state by identifying those places with the lowest average annual temperatures, according to the National Oceanic and Atmospheric Administration.
+24/7 Wall St. has determined the coldest town in each state by identifying those places with the lowest average annual temperatures, based on data from the National Oceanic and Atmospheric Administration (NOAA).

-Many of the coldest towns are found in more rural areas of their respective states.
+Many of the coldest towns are found in more rural areas.
 Urban areas are filled with concrete and asphalt, which absorb thermal and solar energy at much higher rates than natural landscapes and therefore often have higher temperatures than rural areas.
-Other factors, like the concentration of industry and automobiles also help explain why temperatures tend to be higher in cities.
+Other factors, like the concentration of industry and automobiles, also help explain why temperatures tend to be higher in cities.
 Here is the hottest city in each state.